Cocopyth/AMFtrack/README.md

 The data file must be stored at the following path:
 **data_path** + "**test**".
 If the data is not present, the tests will be skipped.
+The tests can be safely run even if to test/ directory is present.

+Some tests create and save plots in the **test** directory.
+These files don't accumulate (they are just replace at each test).

 ### 4/ Getting test coverage
 The coverage gives an idea of the portion of code which is covered by the tests.